Picture this. You land in Singapore on a Friday night and are chauffeured to the centrally located

 Nominating a winner from the harissa lamb chops, Nepalese minced chicken momo dumplings, soft-shell crab, or even the sugar snap peas in sesame rice wine dressing is a daunting task.
 Fudge the decision by awarding the prize to "hospitality" after scoffing a conveyor belt of delights.
 Don't leave without checking out the whisky collection at Auld Alliance - there are 1000 different bottles on display.

-10 Trundle 200m across Bras Basah Rd and enter the Raffles Hotel Long Bar.
+.
 In one of the few places you can litter in this city state, crunch across a carpet of discarded peanut shells for a Singapore Sling.
 The famous slug of gin, pineapple juice et al, allegedly created by bartender Ngiam Tong Boon in 1915, sets you back $31, but you're partaking in a century of history.
 Whew.
 It's time to let your credit card warm down from the cardio workout.
 Exit and breathe deeply in the night air.
 Grab a sub 10-minute cab ride to the hotel.
 Prepare for re-entry into the real world.

 SINGAPORE BUDGET PLAN